deeeed/universe/packages/design-system/OPENDRAWER.md

 ```
 Parent Re-render → render() called → New Component Instance → All Hooks Re-initialized
+Modal State Change → render() NOT called → ❌ STALE CONTENT → User sees old data
 ```

 ### After the Fix

 ```
 Parent Re-render → render() NOT called → Same Component Instance → Hooks Maintain State
+Modal State Change → render() called → ✅ UPDATED CONTENT → User sees new data
 ```

+## Testing the Fix

+To validate the fix works correctly, use the test page at `examples/designdemo/src/app/(tabs)/bug.tsx`:

+1. **Test Parent Re-renders**: Type in the parent input field - modal content should NOT re-render
+2. **Test Modal State Updates**: Click "Test EditableInfoCard Bug (Recording Edit)" button
+   - Edit the title or description using inline edit
+   - Changes should persist immediately without reverting
+   - The UI should update to reflect the new values

+### Expected Behavior

+When editing an EditableInfoCard within a modal:

+1. Click the pencil icon to enter edit mode
+2. Type new value
+3. Click the checkmark to save
+4. ✅ The new value should persist and display immediately
+5. ✅ The modal's internal state should update
+6. ✅ No reverting to old values

 ## API Compatibility